inertialabsxyz/moving/README.md

 ## Overview

 **Moving** is a Move-based smart contract designed for **continuous token streaming** on the Movement blockchain.
-This contract enables users to create, manage, and interact with **streaming payment pools** in a decentralized manner.
+This contract enables users to create, manage, and interact with **streaming payment vaults** in a decentralized manner.

 ## Features

 - **Token Streaming**: Users can create token streams to continuously transfer assets over time.
-- **Pool System**: Supports multiple streams from a single liquidity pool.
+- **Vault System**: Supports multiple streams from a single vault.
-- **Automatic Balancing**: Ensures token availability in the pool for active streams.
+- **Automatic Balancing**: Ensures token availability in the vault for active streams.
-- **Debt Management**: Tracks outstanding payments when the pool is underfunded.
+- **Debt Management**: Tracks outstanding payments when the vault is underfunded.
 - **Withdrawal and Closure**: Users can withdraw streamed tokens or close streams at any time.

 ## Installation